evan108108/React-Mongrel2/README.md

 # React/Mongrel2

-Mongrel2 bindings for React.
+Mongrel2 bindings for [ReactPHP](http://reactphp.org).
 Provides a simple rapper for easy connection to Mongrel2 web-server.

 ## Install